 - It is believed to be hereditary with the danger of passing on to future generations

-- Poor maternal nutrition: A child requires utmost care after the birth and while the child is in the mother's womb.
+- Poor maternal nutrition: A child requires utmost care after birth and while the child is in the mother's womb.
 Poor maternal nutrition and insufficient consumption of breast milk are considered as important reasons that result in stunted growth in children.

 - Sanitation: The household's sanitation is considered as a factor that can affect the growth of children.
-Poor sanitation facilities often lead to lack of appetite and breakout of diseases like diarrhea which consequently leads to the stunted growth in children.
+Poor sanitation facilities often lead to a lack of appetite and breakout of diseases like diarrhea which consequently leads to stunted growth in children.

 - Hereditary: Hereditary reasons have found to influence stunted growth in some children.
-A family that shares history of delayed growth often continues to produce children who are not sufficiently developed with respect to physical structure.
+A family that shares a history of delayed growth often continues to produce children who are not sufficiently developed with respect to the physical structure.

 - Use of drugs by mother: Stunted growth in children is as much reliant on external circumstances as it is on the mother.
-If the mother has a history of using illegal drugs, alcohol or smoking for a long period of time it has often been seen to result in underdeveloped children.
+If the mother has a history of using illegal drugs, alcohol, or smoking for a long period of time it has often been seen to result in underdeveloped children.